Bhangra (music): Instruments

 Punjabi instruments contribute to bhangra.
 Originally this was primarily the dhol.
 The 20th century has brought changes to the instruments that define bhangra, to include the tumbi, sarangi, dholak (smaller than the dhol), flute, zither, fiddle, harmonium, tabla, guitar, mandolin, saxophone, synthesizer, drum set, and other Western instruments.
 Perhaps the most famous bhangra instrument is the dhol.
 It is a double-sided barrel drum that creates the beat to which bhangra is danced.
 The person who plays the instrument, the dholi, plays various beats to create the different bhangra segments, such as Dhamaal, Jhummar, One side of the dhol has thicker skin, which creates a deeper sound, and the other side has a thinner skin, resulting in a higher-pitched sound.
 Two sticks are used to play the dhol instrument.
 The thicker stick, called the dagga, is used to play the bass side.
 The thinner tilli is used to play the treble side.
 Both sticks are usually made of wood or bamboo.

 The string instruments include the guitar (both electrical), bass, sitar, tumbi, veena, violin and sarangi.
 The snare, toms, dhadd, dafli, dholki, and damru are the other drums.
-The tumbi, originally played by folk artists such as Lalchand Yamla Jatt and Kuldip Manak in true folk recordings and then notably used by Chamkila, a Punjabi folk (not bhangra) singer, is a high-tone, single-string instrument and Chimta by (Late) Alam Lohar.
+The tumbi was originally played by folk artists such as Lalchand Yamla Jatt.
+The Kuldip Manak, which appeared in true folk recordings — notably used by Chamkila, a Punjabi folk (not bhangra) singer — is a high-tone, single-string instrument and Chimta by (Late) Alam Lohar.